Lisdwi/nuggeta-googlegameservices/samples/android/ButtonClicker/README.md

 We can understand it for a simple sample like ButtonClicker, but in real games it may become really complicated...

-With Nuggeta you won't have do deal with bytes , we do the painfull job for you.
+With Nuggeta you won't have do deal with bytes, we do the painfull job for you.
-Instead you will have to deal with your data object that you define in the Nuggeta Developer Site and download in your API.
+Instead you have to deal with your data objects that you have defined in the Nuggeta Developer Site and download it in your API.

 <h2>How to run the sample with Nuggeta</h2>